-This Assembly included, in the area of peace and development and equity, high-level meetings related to drug prevention policies, security in the region and the mobilization of parliaments against the discourse of non-hatred that must be translated into parliamentary harmony.
-It similarly strengthened on these issues concerning the strengthening of the quality of democracy and also of parliaments.
+This Assembly included, in the area of peace and development and equity, high-level meetings related to drug prevention policies, security in the region, and the mobilization of parliaments against the discourse of non-hatred that must be translated into parliamentary harmony.
+It similarly reinforced on these issues concerning the strengthening of the quality of democracy and also of parliaments.

-We must emphasize that in this Assembly, in addition to Latin American and Caribbean parliaments, international organizations and members of civil society, which constituted an effective space of unity, plurality, integration and cooperation, in order to strengthen the pillars and principles that underpin the sustainable development of our peoples.
-In this direction, productive scenarios of peace, stability, consensus and permanent dialogues in the region were achieved.
+We must emphasize that in this Assembly, in addition to Latin American and Caribbean parliaments, international organizations and members of civil society participated, which constituted an effective space of unity, plurality, integration, and cooperation, in order to strengthen the pillars and principles that support the sustainable development of our peoples.
+In this direction, productive scenarios of peace, stability, consensus, and permanent dialogues in the region were achieved.

 This ISO 26000 standard should serve as a guide for all public or private organizations that wish to draw up their action plans towards a better world led by sustainable development.

-The Commission for Education, Culture, Science, Technology and Communication of the Latin American and Caribbean Parliament, which I have the honor of presiding over, has been working in its last sessions on the education initiative for the culture of peace.
-This is a work that we have been doing with UNESCO education professors for the culture of peace, who have pointed out the need for parliaments to have a common vision on the culture of peace and human rights, this chair of UNESCO facilitates elements that help with the purpose of generating public policies and legislations.
+The Commission for Education, Culture, Science, Technology, and Communication of the Latin American and Caribbean Parliament, which I have the honor of presiding over, has been working in its last sessions on the education initiative for the culture of peace.
+This is a task that we have been working on together with professors of education for the culture of peace of UNESCO, who have pointed out the need for parliaments to have a common vision on the culture of peace and human rights.
+This UNESCO chair facilitates elements that help, with the purpose of generating public policies and legislations.

-Finally, I hope that your stay in our country is pleasant for all of you.
-We are very, very pleased to receive you in this Latin American legislative house, which is your home.
+Finally, I hope that your stay in our country is most pleasant for all of you.
+We are very, very pleased to receive you in this Latin American legislative house, which is the home of all of you.

 Receive a fraternal greeting from the president of the Latin American Parliament, Deputy Elías Castillo, who for personal inconveniences could not be with you this morning, but rest assured that he is very attentive to the development of this event.

-I will conclude with some motivating and reflective words of Pope Francis, in his recent visit to Colombia, when he said that: "The search for peace is work that is always open, a task that does stop and demands everyone’s commitment."
+I conclude with some motivating and reflective words of Pope Francis, in his recent visit to Colombia, when he said that: "The search for peace is always an open work, a task that does not give up, and demands the commitment of all."